8 of the best kettlebells for strength workouts at home, tested by a fitness instructor

 What is the best kettlebell for a beginner?

-If you’re new to strength training, our experts recommend opting for lower-weighted kettlebells to get started.
+If you’re new to weight training, our experts recommend opting for lower-weighted kettlebells to get started.
 As you progress and become stronger, you can increase the reps of each exercise to challenge yourself further or invest in heavier bells.

 “For a beginner, I'd recommend a cast iron kettlebell due to its versatility (as it has a wider handle and can be used for a range of workouts)," explains Paris.
 "I'd typically start at around 4kg up to 12kg, and suggest doubling up the weight so you have a pair of the same weight and size to work with.
 Depending on the exercise, you can focus on using one kettlebell and then add in another or increase the weight of your bell incrementally to challenge yourself further."